libretro/docs/docs/library/fceumm.md

 - [Arkanoid](https://en.wikipedia.org/wiki/Arkanoid_Controller) - Mouse - Manually selects a Arkanoid Paddle (NES only) for User 2.
 - [Zapper](http://nintendo.wikia.com/wiki/NES_Zapper) - Mouse - Manually selects a Zapper light gun (NES or Famicom) for User 2.

+**NOTE 2: Zapper connected to user 2 is required for most cases.
+See note 1 above.**

+### User 3 and 4 device types - used for multitap

+- None - Input disabled.
+- **Auto** - Joypad - Based off the loaded game's crc, the core will automatically select a regular controller (NES or Famicom) for User 3 and/or 4 in multitap games.
+- [Gamepad](http://nintendo.wikia.com/wiki/Nintendo_Entertainment_System_controller) - Joypad - Manually selects a regular controller (NES or Famicom) for User 3/4.

-### Other controllers
+### Other controllers (User 5 device type)

 The FCEUmm core will also auto select the following controllers for the **Famicom** based off the loaded game's crc.

 - [Arkanoid Paddle (Famicom)](https://en.wikipedia.org/wiki/Arkanoid_Controller) - Mouse
 - Bandai Hyper Shot Gun (Famicom) - Mouse
 - Oeka Kids Tablet (Famicom) - Mouse

-!!! attention
-	Please note that these Famicom controllers are completely separate from the device types in the controls menu and cannot be manually selected.
+- 4-Player Adaptor - force enable multitap mode

 ### Multitap support

 The FCEUmm core supports up to 4 players in multitap games for the NES and Famicom, games with multitap usage are detected by their crc.
+Multitap can be manually enabled if selecting **4-Player Adaptor** in **User 5 Device type**.

 ### Controller tables